bambora/na-android-checkout/README.md

 <a name="functionality"/>

 ## How It Works
-The payment form activity is instantiated and presented by your app code.
-The resulting payment form may contain input fields for a shipping address, for a billing address and for credit card details.
+The Checkout activity is instantiated and presented by your app code.
+The resulting form may contain input fields for a shipping address, for a billing address and for credit card details.

-Once the user has completed all fields with valid input an onActivityResult, provided by you, is called and passed a PayFromResult containing address information and a token for the credit card details.
+Once the user has completed all fields with valid input an onActivityResult, provided by you, is called and passed a CheckoutResult containing address information and a token for the credit card details.

 By integrating Android Checkout a developer can easily provide a way for users to accept payments in an Android app.
 Checkout provides some client-side validation, smart field data formatting and a design that works in all Android device form factors.